How QSO works at CFHT

 ||% of Telescope Time

 PH2 and kealahou K2

 Each accepted program must be entered in CFHT's

-database using the Phase 2 Tool (PH2).
-This web-based tool allows PIs to
+database using the Phase 2 Tool (PH2) or kealahou K2.
+These web-based tools

 list their targets, configure their observations (instrument, filter(s),

 mode(s), exposure times, etc.), specify acceptable constraints (Image

 Quality, airmass, background), and schedule observations for

 specific times or with a monitoring period, if desired.

 Each day during a QSO run, a CFHT QSO Team member